-It's a real benefit in reducing weeds the thick membrane and layer of bark effective stop the majority of weeds.
+The thick membrane and a layer of bark effectively stop most weeds.
 If you move into a house with a new garden or are laying out a new border, this is an ideal opportunity to cover the border with horticultural membrane and with bark to reduce garden weeding.

 When the border is prepared lay the membrane and to conceal it, as its far from attractive, cover with a layer of bark chippings /topsoil.
 When you plant, using a sharp Stanley knife or scissors, cut a large cross and fold back to create a planting circle.
 Plant the shrub into the space and then fold back the membrane and cover with chippings.

 The membrane is not really noticeable with a mulch of bark on top and using a membrane will reduce weeding by about 95%.
 The almost total lack of weeding is the big plus for a membrane.
-The bark does deteriorate over time and will need periodic renewal.
+Bark deteriorates over time and will need periodic renewal.

 There are some disadvantages to using a membrane.
-It is more difficult to plant with a membrane in place, as each time you have to clear off the bark and cut a hole which means it takes more time.
+It is more difficult to plant with a membrane in place, as each time you have to clear off the bark and cut a hole, which means it takes more time.
 Also, it can restrict the natural spread of some plants as the hole you cut into the membrane is the space for the plant.
-Those plants which are self seeding cannot seed into the soil so it limits self seeding plants which may or may not be a disadvantage.
-Using a membrane maybe more suitable for a shrub border than a mixed or herbaceous border.
+Those plants which are self seeding cannot seed into the soil so it limits self seeding plants, which may or may not be a disadvantage.